Technical deep dive

 - Compaction - all the information about proto-sessions is stored in simple and generic data-structures - a

 storage.Setandstorage.KVimplementations (currentlybolt).
 If a - future -storage.Setorstorage.KVis memory-constrained (for example Redis), it may happen that even in 30-minute window, the system will have too many proto-sessions to process.
 To avoid that,protosessionscalculates the size of each proto-session and compacts it if it's too big.
 Currently the compaction is done in-place, by replacing raw hits with compressed ones in the samestorage.Set.
-Newerltheless, the interfaces are already laid in a way, that allows adding layered storage, that would allow for more efficient compaction (for example, storing compressed proto-sessions in a separatestorage.Setbacked by Object Storage).
+Nevertheless, the interfaces are already laid in a way, that allows adding layered storage, that would allow for more efficient compaction (for example, storing compressed proto-sessions in a separatestorage.Setbacked by Object Storage).

 The closing of protosessions happens by the protosessions.Closer interface.